Ailment: Anxiety /Panic

 Neurofeedback - This is a form of biofeedback that uses real-time displays of brain activity to help self-regulate brain function.
 Research has shown its effectiveness for a variety of brain-related conditions, including anxiety.
 I recommend finding a local neurofeedback practitioner in your area who has one.
 I have been doing this type of therapy for several months.
 Recommended sessions are about 20 to see noticeable results

 Turkey - contains tryptophan (or more accurately, l-tryptophan), the amino acid required to produce serotonin (the “feel good” hormone).
 Just 4-ounces of white meat from this sleep-lulling bird will calm you into a peaceful slumber and help you ward off stress-related depression.

-Asparagus - healthy dose of antioxidants which reduce the effects of oxidative stress.
-Is also rich source of tryptophan (a serotonin aid), and a food source that helps balance mood, supports healthy sleep cycles, and calms anxiety attacks and stress.
+Asparagus - This sulfur-rich vegetable contains the specifically beneficial B vitamin folate.
+Low levels of folate are linked to neurotransmitter impairment, which can lead to anxiety.
+Healthy dose of antioxidants which reduce the effects of oxidative stress.
+Asparagus is also rich source of tryptophan (a serotonin aid), and a food source that helps balance mood, supports healthy sleep cycles, and calms anxiety attacks and stress.

 Pumpkin Seeds - just a small handful of pumpkin seeds are rich in zinc, which helps the body manage stress, balance mood and appetite, and supports immunity.